Encoding of probability distributions for Asymmetric Numeral Systems

 \section{Encoding of probability distribution}

 This main section discusses quantization and encoding of probability distribution based of PVQ as in Fig. \ref{pq}.
 There is a short subsection about handling zero probability symbols.
-The author also briefly analyzed a different approach \footnote{\url{https://encode.su/threads/1883}} presented in Fig. \ref{q1}, but it has lead to inferior behavior, hence for now it is not discussed further.
+Fig. \ref{q1} briefly presents alternative approach, discussed in the next Section.